-If there is anything in my writing that seems glib or oversimplified (or overly complex), I would be more than happy to converse with you about it.
-There is a huge amount of depth to all my writing and having the opportunity to talk about it is immensely freeing and enjoyable for me.
+If there is anything in my writing that seems glib, oversimplified or overly complex I would be more than happy to converse with you about it.
+There is a huge amount of depth and understanding behind all my writing and having the opportunity to talk about it is immensely freeing and enjoyable for me.
 I enjoy listening as much as I enjoy talking, so will probably be just as interested to hear your thoughts and beliefs about it all.

 There is wisdom to be found in everyone’s experience, if they are willing to engage sincerely with it and share from this place.

 Probably my deepest insight is that you don’t hold the space that is your experience, the space holds you as a process.
 There is a huge amount of faith and trust to be found in this.

 Your heart is telling you what is important

 Your mind is rationalising all of this into something that makes sense